top of page

 Search

-Common Program Risks
+Common Risks to Your Non-Profit

 Risks fall along a multi-facted spectrum of likelihood and degree of harm.
 Relatedly, our individual personalities and styles are differently attuned to assessing and responding to risks.
 If some of us never tried the berry, then others may have starved.
 Conversely, some of us who didn't try the berry carried on to try something else.
 In the context of human services programs the stakes aren't usually so extreme, and there are processes available to provide a balanced approach.
 Sometimes the approach will work out well, and other times it will be a lesson learned for a future program (if the latter, the ideal is that the lesson learned has a life beyond being a bullet point in a report).